 With airfocus you prioritize items based on strategy criteria for defined factors.
 In other words, a factor can have one or many strategy criteria.

-The prioritization framework always has a X-factor and a Y-factor, whereas the R-factor is optional (it only has informational value, representing the bubble size on the chart view).
+The prioritization framework always has an X-factor and a Y-factor, whereas the R-factor is optional (it only has informational value, representing the bubble size on the chart view).

 Each factor has a scoring direction, which defines whether it is a positive or negative factor.
 The scoring direction of a factor also accounts for the underlying criteria of that factor.
 You can change the scoring direction by clicking the factor name.

 - The Y-factor is used for "Value" with higher values in the scoring table being better (see the up arrow).
-The factor here has two criteria: "Revenue increase" (value type: 0 to 10) and "Strategic fit" (value type: sizes).
+The factor here has two criteria: "Customer value" (value type: sizes) and "Reach" (value type: percentages).

 - The X-factor is used for "Costs" with lower values in the scoring table being better.
-The factor here has just one criteria: "Development costs" (value type: 0 to 10).
+The factor here has just one criteria: "Person-days" (value type: general numbers).

-- The R-factor is used for "Must-have" with higher values in the scoring table being better.
-The factor here also has just one criteria, using the same name as the factor: "Must-have" (value type: Yes or no).
+- The R-factor is used for "Revenue" with higher values in the scoring table being better.
+The factor here also has just one criteria: "Revenue impact" (value type: 0 to 10).

-All of these settings can be customized in the "Prioritization settings" (see the button in the top bar of the items view):
+All of these settings can be customized in the "Priority ratings" app.

 - Rename factors and define the weighting between the factors.